DavideDiGiovanni/demo-project-springboot/README.md

 This demo is based on amigoscode course called **"Getting Started with Spring Boot"**.

-You can check this course at: https://amigoscode.com/courses/
+You can check it at: https://amigoscode.com/courses/